 The Library of Jacques Derrida, House Series (RBD1.1) -- Contains books shelved by Derrida outside the Studio, i.e. in the main house.
 This includes a main run of largely books received as unsolicited gifts by Jacques and Marguerite as well as, in some instances, Jean, and Pierre, as well as the family's leisure reading and books not considered as central to Derrida's daily work as those shelved in the Studio.

 The main run is arranged by original shelf order as reflected in the inventory conducted prior to packing the Library for shipping to Princeton University Library.
 The remainder of the house, where a more precise original location is unknown, is arranged in approximate packing order.

 Patrons may need to toggle between both finding aids when exploring material related to their research question.

-As is true with all collections, the department of Special Collections welcomes all researchers to the reading room, located on C-Floor of Firestone Library, Monday-Friday 9:00am-4:45pm.
+As is true with all collections, Special Collections Firestone welcomes all researchers to the reading room, located on C-Floor in Firestone Library, Monday-Friday 9:00am-4:45pm.

-Prior to arriving at special collections, patrons will need to register for a Special Collections Research account (you can do so on the Special Collections registration and login page) .
-Please use this account to then request materials to the reading room.
+Prior to arriving at Special Collections, patrons will need to register for a Special Collections Research Account.
+Please use this account to request materials to the reading room.
 We recommend placing reading room requests at least two days in advance to ensure that any offsite items will be available upon patron arrival.